vktr274/cv-binary-segmentation/README.md

 ![After grabcut](images/mask_after_grabcut.png)
 13. Mark sure foreground and possible foreground as sure foreground.
 The result is shown below in comparison with the ground truth for one of the images.\
 ![Final mask](images/final_mask_2.png)
 14. Apply the mask to the original image.
-The result is shown below for one of the images in comparison with the ground truth mask.\
+The result is shown below for one of the images.\
 ![Segmented image](images/segmented_2.png)

 ## Task 3 - Moving Object Segmentation